Without motivated agents, contact centers can be faced with not only high employee turnover rates, but also poor customer satisfaction.

-Mangers who are developing, revamping or currently implementing an employee rewards program should consider these 20 tips:
+Managers who are developing, revamping, or currently implementing an employee rewards program should consider these 20 tips:

-Including employees in the reward program development process is critical to ensuring that they value the rewards and see them as worth the effort.
+Including employees in the development process of the reward program is critical to ensuring that they value the rewards and see them as worth the effort.
 Managers should value employee input and select rewards accordingly.
 Employees who see the rewards as worth the effort will be more motivated to work hard to obtain them.

 Managers should clearly delineate how employees can earn rewards.
 When employees have a comprehensive understanding of what is expected of them, they will be more capable of achieving performance standards.

-Employees must see the rewards as attainable in order for them to engage in the necessary effort to obtain them.
+Employees must see the rewards as attainable to engage in the necessary effort to obtain them.
 Check in with employees to ensure that they believe the rewards are within their reach.
-Also, providing the employees with a dashboard where they can view their performance in real time will allow them to accurately assess their own performance and have realistic expectations for rewards.
+Also, providing employees with a dashboard where they can view their performance in real-time will allow them to accurately assess their own performance and have realistic expectations for rewards.

-When rewards are distributed based on objective data, employees are more likely to view the process as fair and are also more likely to have a concrete understanding of what is expected of them.
+When motivational incentives for employees are distributed based on objective data, they are more likely to view the process as fair and have a concrete understanding of what is expected of them.
 This will increase their motivation to achieve the desired performance results.

 When employees view the reward system as fair, they will be more engaged in trying to obtain the reward.
-Rewards should be distributed consistently according to pre-determined policies.
-Never engage in favoritism or cut corners as this will have a detrimental impact on employee performance.
+Rewards should be distributed consistently according to predetermined policies.
+Never engage in favoritism or cut corners as this will have a negative impact on employee performance.

-In order for rewards to have the most impact on influencing employee performance, they must be directly linked to the desired behavior.
-Tie praise, recognition, cash rewards and non-cash rewards to specific results.
+For rewards to have the most impact on influencing employee performance, they must be directly linked to the desired behavior.
+Tie praise, recognition, cash rewards, and non-cash rewards to specific results.
 When employees understand the connection between their reward and their performance, they will be motivated to perform optimally in the future.

 Employees should be rewarded when they meet large goals as well as smaller milestones.
 This will ensure that they receive recognition for their progress and that their behavior is consistent with company expectations.

 Team-based incentives were found to be more effective at increasing performance than individual incentives.
-If team-based rewards are not already included in the company strategy, they should be.
+If team-based rewards to motivate employees are not already included in the company strategy, they should be.
 Additionally, the resources devoted to team-based rewards should be substantial.
-This could have a significant impact on cooperation, employee cohesiveness and the company’s bottom line.
+This could have a significant impact on employee cooperation and the company’s bottom line.

-It can be easy to stop rewarding top performers, but this could be a fatal flaw.
-In order to keep top talent on the team, ensure that your company continues to acknowledge and reward an excellent performance.
+It’s easy to stop rewarding top performers, but this could be a fatal flaw.
+To keep top talent on the team, ensure that your company continues to acknowledge and reward excellent performance.

 Allow each employee to select their own reward or decide what rewards employees should receive under predefined circumstances.
 This will enhance their commitment to achieving the reward by engaging in the required behavior.
 Understanding the needs of employees is central to this process.

-Reward systems that include a combination of cash and non-monetary rewards as well as social awards (e.g. recognition and praise) have the greatest impact on employee performance.
+There are many different types of rewards to motivate employees, but reward systems that include a combination of cash and non-monetary rewards as well as social awards, such as recognition and praise, have the greatest impact on employee performance.
 Pay cash bonuses in a lump sum to maximize their effect as money only motivates when it is a significant amount.

-14. When employees learn an unfamiliar task, distribute rewards based on a continuous reinforcement schedule
+14. When employees learn a new task, distribute rewards based on a continuous reinforcement schedule.

-Variable ratio and variable interval schedules of reinforcement result in the most significant behavior change once the behavior becomes a habit.
+Variable ratio and variable interval schedules of reinforcement result in the most significant behavior changes once it becomes a habit.
 This change in behavior is also more resistant to weakening.
 Therefore, one of these reinforcement schedules should dictate the reward distribution process after the behavior has become a habit.